Dear Negotiation Coach: What is the Secret to Negotiating with Kids Successfully?

 Negotiating with Kids

-Some of our toughest negotiations happen away from the bargaining table.
-In fact, they may happen closer to our dinner table.
-We recently received a question from a reader about negotiation with kids, and asked Program on Negotiation’s Katie Shonk for some insight.
+Some of our toughest negotiations take place far from the formal bargaining table.
+In fact, they often unfold much closer to the dinner table.
+When a reader reached out with a question about negotiating with kids, we turned to Katie Shonk of the Program on Negotiation for her perspective.

-Q: I avoid using hardball tactics in my professional negotiations since they often backfire and escalate conflict.
-But at home, my wife and I often find ourselves resorting to threats, bribes, and lies to get our three young children (ages seven, five, and three) to cooperate, and I lose my cool more often than I’d like.
-Our kids may comply in the short term, but lasting improvements seem elusive.
+Q: I avoid using hardball tactics in my professional negotiations because they tend to backfire and escalate conflict.
+But at home, my wife and I often find ourselves resorting to threats, bribes, and even the occasional bluff to get our three young children (ages seven, five, and three) to cooperate.
+I also lose my cool more often than I’d like.
+The kids may comply in the short term, but lasting improvements seem elusive.
 How can we deal more successfully with our most difficult negotiating counterparts—our kids?
-Is negotiating with kids worthwhile?
+Is negotiating with kids really worthwhile?

 Win-Win or Hardball